kminjoo/Making-website-using-JSP/README.md

 	* getPooledConnection() -- see if there is a connection to reuse. if yes, return connection. if not, return null
 	* createConnection() -- connec to oracle using connection factory

-BoardBean.java
+BoardBean.java:
 	* DAO for board ( forum )

-BoardQuery.java
+BoardQuery.java:
 	* DTO for board
 	* connects to DB automatically using constructor
 	* boardInsert(BoardBean boardbean) -- inserts contents to DB
 	* boardCount() -- counts the total number of posts
 	* getBoardList(int offset, int limit) -- return vector that contains board
 	* boardHitUp() -- increase views
-	* boardView(int idx) -- returns the contents
-	*
-		* used when you want to read the post using the index of post
+	* boardView(int idx) -- returns the contents --- used when you want to read the post using the index of post
 	* passwordCheck(int idx, String pwd) -- check for passwords
 	* boardUpdate(BoardBean boardBean) -- insert the edited post to bean
 	* boardDelete(int idx, String pwd) -- if password is correct, go ahead and delete the post
 	* boardCount(String find, String search) -- return number of result posts
 	* getSearchList(int offset, int limit, String find, String search) -- return vector containing searched posts

-write.jsp
+write.jsp:
 	* form for forum

-write_ok.jsp
+write_ok.jsp:
 	* insert all the contents to DAO using Bean
 	* redirect to list.jsp